 It’s been a while, for no reason other than I haven’t really had much to talk about.
 When I started this blog it was with the intention of helping people by sharing my story, and also to remind people they aren’t alone.
-I figured it wouldn’t be any harm to share a few of my coping mechanisms for things that happen in my head.
+I figured there wouldn’t be any harm in sharing a few of my coping mechanisms for things that happen in my head.

 The three things mentally that I have to deal with are dysphoria, anxiety and panic attacks, although the latter hasn’t really happened for longer than I can remember with one recent exception which I’ll go into later.

 1: Dysphoria.
 This is something that I deal with almost every day, and something I still haven’t fully got to grips with yet.
 It’s basically when I wake up in the morning, may face or body doesn’t even slightly resemble whats in my head and I feel like killing myself.
 Step one: go back to sleep.
 Step two: start again.
 Sometimes even 10 minutes back in bed (sacrificing my breakfast and eating later on/at work) can help start the thought processes again and make me feel less horrific.
 I’ve mentioned before about girls days and boy days, and 95% of the time I am on girls days now.
 Boy days tend to happen when I have to shave and my face reacts badly to the razor, for any number of reasons, leaving me with a shadow that I can’t cover up.
 On those days, it’s jeans, a hoodie, no effort at all and generally trying to hide from people.
 Days like this usually mean my skin will be bad the day after too, so at least I can prepare myself for having a bad day the day after.
 When I start to take hormones my face should start to clear up and the above will become less of an issue, although for now I don’t quite have a solution – other than going back to sleep.